Azure-Samples/iot-hub-how-to-kepware-edge/README.md

 openssl s_client -connect [your gateway name]:8883
 ```

 where [your gateway name] is the name you used in the hostname field of your config.yaml file.
-If on Windows, you may have to add the -CAfile parameter and give it the path to your root CA cert.
+If using Windows as a host, you may have to add the -CAfile parameter and give it the path to your root CA cert.
 If the bottom of the results of that command shows anything other than "Verify return code: 0 (ok)" (see screenshot below), then you'll need to fix that before moving on

 ![cert verify](images/cert-verify.png)

-* a KepServerEx set up and licensed for Kepware's IoT Gateway plug-in
+* a KepServerEx set up and licensed with Kepware's IoT Gateway plug-in
 * Administrative permissions on the KepServerEx (both KepServerEx and the underlying host machine)

 ## Environment Setup